In this article Aliro Simulation Development Lead Eric Brown explains:

 Once the core design decisions have been made, it's time to test how the design will work.
 This is where simulation and emulation can be used to determine, first of all, whether or not the design works.
 And, if so, then there’s an opportunity to simulate or emulate different hardware combinations and device parameters in order to optimize the performance of the design.
 Simulation and emulation will also give you an opportunity to experiment with control software.
 As a practical example, consider a quantum network design that utilizes a quantum repeater: how should the network respond if entanglement swapping is being performed but one qubit hasn't arrived when expected?
 Defining how the network will stop and restart that operation, how long it should wait, and the best values of any other related parameters is just as important as one’s choice of hardware.
 In short - a simulator or emulator should be able to accurately represent the interplay between the various hardware and software selections you’ve made based on your specific use case design decisions.

 The terms simulation and emulation are sometimes used interchangeably, but there is an important difference between these two techniques.
 If you don't have any hardware yet, but you want to build a network, you can use a simulator to simulate how those pieces of hardware would work and interact with each other.
 Of course, a simulation will only be as good as your simulator.
 If the accuracy of the simulator isn't up to par, then the evaluation that simulation provides could be incorrect.
-The accuracy of a quantum network design test improves dramatically with emulation: doing an experiment with physical hardware in combination with a simulated network.
+The accuracy of a quantum networks design test improves dramatically with emulation: doing an experiment with physical hardware in combination with a simulated network.
 Emulation done this way will give a much more precise picture of how a physical piece of hardware would function within the context of a larger quantum network.

 Use what you learn through the Design and Emulation stage to make informed decisions about the necessary trade offs in cost, performance, and node placement.
 Approaching each of the decisions throughout the Design and Emulation stage with intention will ensure that you create a quantum network with a data-driven-and-optimized vision at the foundations.